-- 1. We propose laser control as a viable technique to save power and quantify the maximum opportunity. - 2.
-We propose EcoLaser, a collection of static and dynamic laser control mechanisms and policies for SWMR and MWSR crossbars that approximate the maximum possible savings. - 3.
+- 2. We propose EcoLaser, a collection of static and dynamic laser control mechanisms and policies that approximate the maximum possible savings, and we present detailed designs of EcoLaser for both SWMR and MWSR optical crossbars. - 3.
 We evaluate the impact of EcoLaser on the performance and energy of a multicore running a range of synthetic and scientific workloads, under realistic physical constraints, and across a range of optical crossbar sizes.

-Our results indicate that EcoLaser saves between 24-77% of the laser power for radix-16 and radix-64 SWMR and MWSR crossbars on real-world workloads.
-EcoLaser closely tracks (within 2-3% on average) a perfect controller with full knowledge of future interconnect requests.
+Our results indicate that EcoLaser saves between 24-77% of the laser power for radix-16 and radix-64 SWMR and MWSR crossbars real-world workloads.
+EcoLaser closely tracks (within 2-3% on average) a perfect controller with the knowledge of future interconnect requests.
 Thus, EcoLaser harvests the vast majority of the energy benefits that can be achieved by controlling the laser source.
-Moreover, the power savings of EcoLaser leave a higher power budget to the cores, which allows a multicore chip with Eco-Laser to outperform a baseline scheme with no control by 1.1-2x.
+Moreover, the power savings of EcoLaser allow for providing a higher power budget to the cores, which enables them to run faster.
+Employing EcoLaser on a radix-16 and radix-64 crossbars allows the multicore chip to achieve 1.1x and 2x speedups over a baseline scheme with no control respectively.